oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The Transaction Token Service MUST set the `exp` claim to the expiry time of the Txn-Token.
 The Transaction Token Service MUST set the `txn` claim to a unique ID specific to this transaction.

-The Transaction Token Service MUST take the value specified in the `scope` parameter of the request and copy it into the `purpose` claim of the issued Txn-Token.
+The Transaction Token Service MUST take the value specified in the `scope` parameter of the request and copy it into the `purp` claim of the issued Txn-Token.
 Additionaly, the `request_context` data SHOULD be added to the `req_ctx` object of the Txn-Token.
 In addition, the Transaction Token Service MUST put the authenticated requesting workload identifier in the `req_ctx` object as the `req_wl` claim.

 If an `authz_details` parameter is present in the Txn-Token Request, then the Transaction Token Service MUST specify the JSON object as the value of the `azd` claim.